yaelmd/AICollaboratory/README.md

 ## Data :page_facing_up:

-[Data](https://upvedues-my.sharepoint.com/:f:/g/personal/ymordav_upv_edu_es/Ek3OQMpn9c1LpIqdhXO9STkBVEs2czgqo5MuMelIV1LLUA?e=niwklJ) contains a folder for each multiple choice task in [BigBench](https://github.com/google/BIG-bench).
+[Data](https://upvedues-my.sharepoint.com/:f:/g/personal/ymordav_upv_edu_es/Ek3OQMpn9c1LpIqdhXO9STkBVEs2czgqo5MuMelIV1LLUA?e=niwklJ) (OneDrive link) contains a folder for each multiple choice task in [BigBench](https://github.com/google/BIG-bench).
 Inside each folder there are 4 files with the obtained data for 0,1,2 and 3 shot.
-They follow the following structure:
+They follow the next structure:

 - Input
 - Targets